-Dr. John Hennessy, president emeritus of Stanford University, participated in a fireside chat with Mayfield Managing Director Navin Chaddha at a gathering of CXOs and entrepreneurs on September 6, 2017.
+Dr. John Hennessy, president emeritus of Stanford University, participated in a fireside chat with Mayfield Managing Partner Navin Chaddha at a gathering of CXOs and entrepreneurs on September 6, 2017.
 Dr. Hennessy has been called “the godfather of Silicon Valley” for his work, including founding MIPS Computer (which was incubated at Mayfield), and his long-time board roles with Google, Cisco, and Atheros.
 This is an edited version of their conversation.

 The importance of passion for work

 I love what I do.
 I try only to do things that I’m really excited about, because I find that it’s very hard to maintain the energy to do something you’re not great at.
 There’s a great line in Steve Jobs’ commencement speech where he says, “When I get up in the morning, I look at the mirror and if I just had too many days in a row that I don’t like what I’m going to do that day, I know it’s time for change.”
 Well, that’s the way I feel.
 You should be really excited about what you’re doing and passionate.
 Whether it’s starting a company, building something at the university, whatever, you should be passionate about it.

 Iconic companies at different stages of their lifecycle